What is a roll-off dumpster?

 Can the portable restrooms be serviced without the container leaving the job site?

 Yes.
 Our trucks are outfitted with a pump and vac system to service restrooms onsite. simply call us when there is a need for waste containment to be removed.
 We’ll service the restroom within 24 hours.

 When removing the container what precautions are taken to avoid spillage from the restroom?

-Waste is completely vacuumed before the box is mounted on the truck and seal tight splash caps are place in the toilet openings to prevent any secondary spillage.
+Waste is completely vacuumed before the box is mounted on the truck. seal-tight splash caps are placed in the toilet openings to prevent any secondary spillage.

-If I need the waste container on site for extended period of time how often are the restrooms serviced?
+If I need the waste container on site for an extended period of time, how often can you service the restrooms?

 As often as necessary.
-If the box isn’t full but the toilets are we’re happy to service just the restroom.
+If the box isn’t full but the toilets need service, we’d be happy to service just the restroom.
 A nominal service fee may apply.